-Upcoming Ember Days are December 19, 21, and 22.
-Ember Days occur four times a year at the start of each season.
-In Latin, they are known as the quattuor anni tempora (the “four seasons of the year”).
+Ember Days are on March 13, 15, and 16.
+They occur four times a year at the start of each season.
+In Latin, Ember Days are known as the quattuor anni tempora (the “four seasons of the year”).

 Traditionally observed by some Christian denominations, each set of Ember Days is three days, kept on a successive Wednesday, Friday, and Saturday.
 These three days are set apart for fasting, abstinence, and prayer.
 The first of these four times comes in winter, after the Feast of St. Lucia, December 13; the second set comes with the First Sunday in Lent; the third set comes after Whitsunday/Pentecost Sunday; the four and last set comes after the Feast of the Holy Cross, September 14.
 Their dates can be remembered by this old mnemonic:

 “Holy Cross, Lucy, Ash Wednesday, Pentecost,